YASARA menu YASARA menu

 • Interruptible docking: run on your notebook, exit YASARA and continue docking next day.

-• Easy result analysis: concise docking report, all ligand conformers superposed and sorted by binding energy, interactive docking result player.
+• Easy result analysis: concise docking report, all ligand conformers superposed and sorted by binding energy, interactive docking result visualization.

 Approach 2: AutoDockGPU